Mark Leader

-Mark Leader (1960–2023) was an American-Australian basketball player and coach.
+Mark Allan Leader (7 January 1960 – 17 January 2023) was an American-Australian basketball player and coach.
 He played college basketball for Western Oregon University before moving to Australia where he played 12 seasons in the National Basketball League (NBL) between 1983 and 1995.
 He then continued in Australia as a coach.
 Leader was a two-time NBL champion as a player and won multiple championships as a coach at the state league level.

 Early life

-Leader was born in Idaho but grew up in Oregon.
+Mark Allan Leader was born on 7 January 1960 in Idaho.
+He grew up in Oregon.

 College career

 Leader attended Western Oregon University between 1980 and 1982.
 He was the team leader in assists in 1981–82 with 102.

 Professional career

 Leader moved to Australia in 1982 to play for the Ulverstone Redhoppers in the North West Basketball Union in Tasmania.
 He made his National Basketball League (NBL) debut with the Devonport Warriors in 1983 and averaged 22.1 points and 10.5 rebounds in his first season.
 In 1984, he served as the Warriors' player/coach and had his best statistical season, averaging 28.7 points, 14.3 rebounds, 5.7 assists, 2.1 steals and 1.7 blocks.

 After the demise of the Warriors, Leader joined the West Adelaide Bearcats in the SA State League and was set to play for the Bearcats NBL team as well but after the team merged with the Adelaide 36ers for the 1985 NBL season, he missed out on a roster spot to Mark Davis.

 In 1986 and 1987, Leader played for the Geelong Supercats in the NBL.
 He averaged 18.8 points and 8.2 rebounds for the Supercats in 1987.

 In 1988, Leader joined the North Melbourne Giants and went on to win NBL championships in 1989 and 1994 before retiring following the 1995 season.
 He was captain of the Giants for their championship in 1994.

 Leader was the first player in NBL history to record four triple-doubles.